It Is Christmas Tree Season

 The perfect Christmas tree is available right here in Holliston.
 BUY LOCAL

-Arcadian Farm, MacArthur's, Outpost and the PTSA have a great selection of Christmas trees.
-Check them out.
+Arcadian Farm, MacArthur's and Outpost Farm have a great selection of Christmas trees.
+Check them out, all local.

 There is no need to travel to the mall, big box stores or a neighboring town to find the perfect Christmas tree.
 Shop in Holliston.
 "Buy Local."

-Arcadian Farms on Norfolk Street has Fraser and Balsam and some Caanan firs that are considered to be local, as they were cut within the past two weeks in Rhode Island.
+Arcadian Farms on Norfolk Street has Fraser and Balsam and some Canadian firs that are considered to be local, as they were cut within the past two weeks in Rhode Island.

-Out Post Farm on Prentice Street has a large selection of Balsam firs from Nova Scotia and some "live" trees as well.
-I still have a "live" tree from Christmas '73.
+Out Post Farm on Prentice Street has a large selection of Balsam firs from Nova Scotia various sizes, and some "live" trees as well.

-The trees at Out Post Farm range in size from five feet to ten feet and are priced from $28-$70, tax included.
-Check the color of the tag on the tree.
-For example red tags are $28 at five feet, orange are seven feet for $40.
+The trees at Out Post Farm range in size from five feet to ten feet and are priced from $30-$75, taxes are included in the price.

 MacArthur's Farm on Concord Street also has a large assortment of Balsam and Fraser firs from New Brunswick and Nova Scotia, Canada.

-They range in size from three feet to twelve feet with a price tag of $25 plus tax for the three-footer and $95 plus tax for a ten-footer.
-The 12-footer is priced accordingly.
-An added attraction on the first and second weekends in December is live entertainment by the Jazz Band from Roslindale.
+They range in size from three feet to twelve feet with a price tag of $35 plus tax for the three-footer and more of course for a ten-footer.
+The trees are priced according to grade, the more perfectly trimmed has a higher price tag.
+The more "natural," less trimmed has a lower price tag.